jeffestella/manage-landing-page/README.md

 # Overview
 This is my attempt at the front-end web dev challenge ['Manage Landing Page' from Frontend Mentor](https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5/hub/manage-landing-page-W2koFkhe5).
 Below are the challenge brief and style guide provided by Frontend Mentor, as well as my own reflections on what I've learned completing this project.
-Reference screenshots are included in the `/designs` folder.

 # Brief
+Build a landing page based on a given design (screenshots found in `/designs` folder).
+Users should be able to:

+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
+- See all testimonials in a horizontal slider
+- Receive an error message when the newsletter sign up `form` is submitted if:
+  - The `input` field is empty
+  - The email address is not formatted correctly

 # Front-end Style Guide
 ## Layout